 - Polaroid camera (I bring a polaroid camera on some of my trips)

 - Memory cards (I have several Sandisks cards)

 - Corresponding cables/chargers

 - Mobile hard drive

-The first time I’m going camping!
-A few other bloggers already gave me some good beginner camping tips!
+A few other bloggers already gave good beginner camping tips for independent adventurers!